 Drawing with Carlis a great, fun way to draw.
 The interface is clean and easy, and the character stamps are great as well.
 Created from a spinoff of Talking Carl! (an old iPhone staple in the vein of hugely popular Talking Tom), there are a lot of creative spins on a standard paint brush.
 It is quick and easy to create gorgeous artworks using Drawing with Carl simply with the brushes they give you.
 There’s also an in-app purchase called Monster Pack (the only one in the app) that is animated and supposedly quite fun to play with.
 I haven’t gotten around to buying it so can’t comment yet.

 The bright, vibrant interface and the clean lines give Drawing with Carl and polished look.
 The limited 10 color palette is easily offset by the number of drawing tools this app includes.
 It’s an easy app to use and drawing fun colorful images is a breeze.
 Most kids will also love the mirror mode that duplicates every finger swipe on the other half of the screen.
 There are Undo and Redo buttons that give your child a chance to backtrack.
 The only negative about Drawing with Carl is that it always feels like you’re using an app.
 With more and more drawing done digitally these days however, maybe that’s not a bad thing.

-How to Draw is a great little app teaching your young ones how to draw simple characters.
-Though not a traditional painting, coloring or doodling app, the focus is trying to teach younger children how to draw using a lesson style approach.
-The step by step lessons narrated by a young boy take you from start to finish using a simple trace copy style format.
-Basically, the narrator draws a line and you copy it until the picture is complete.
+Drawing for kids: doodle games is a great little app teaching your young ones how to color simple characters.
+Though not a traditional painting, coloring or doodling app, the focus is trying to teach younger children learn more about colors and coloring itself.
+T

 Other Notable Entries